Today I want to talk to you about ethical travel, and about how your presence in a place can impact it positively or negatively.

 About animal tourism

 As long as there is demand, animal cruelty will never stop.
 There are so many companies that make money out of animal tourism, which are some of the cruellest attractions in the world.
 World Animal Protection has made a list with the top 10 cruellest tourist attractions that cause animals lifelong sufferance and pain, and among them you will find riding elephants, tiger selfies, holding turtles, or swimming with dolphins.
+Even visiting the so called monkey islands is wrong!

 If you want to take part in a tourist activity that involves animals think first if what you are about to do/see is part of the natural behaviour of the animal.
 There is nothing wrong with observing the wildlife in a natural park in South Africa from the inside of a jeep for example, but there is a totally different story if you are offered to pet a baby lion.